RISE-UNIBAS/networks_gephi/README.md

 3. Plugin: _Sigma Exporter_.
 It creates a folder with the required libraries, data and files to display the graph interactively in a browser.
 It is necessary to upload it to a web server, for example, using [Github Pages](https://pages.github.com).
 For testing purposes, It is possible to launch a local server: [Instructions](http://phc.uni.wroc.pl/interreg/w/losada/trans.html#web-server-in-your-computer).
 4. [Retina](https://ouestware.gitlab.io/retina/1.0.0-beta.1/) (Web app, beta):
 Visualization in the browser (offline / online) from a GEXF file.
+5. [Cosmograph](https://cosmograph.app/): Visualization in the browser from a .csv file, also timelines.

 # Tutorials, manuals, references